Little Tahiti is right next to Big Tahiti

 Tel: +689 57 18 24

 Snack Eric at the first left on the road to Teahupoo is unarguably the best “snack” (a takeout restaurant that serves local dishes) in the area.
 Try their pork and taro or Chinese duck.
-Prices here are very reasonable.
+The prices here are very reasonable.

 The surfers’ choice, Snack Hinerava, at the end of the road in Teahupoo is the place to go if you’re really hungry.
 Their Poisson cru (marinated raw fish in coconut milk) served with rice is excellent and can easily feed two people.